moonflea/minibookdown/02-pendulums.md

 The harder you try to avoid something, the more likely it is that you will encounter it.
 Just thinking negative thoughts and fertilizing them with emotion is enough to shift you onto undesired life lines.

 The only way to eliminate unwanted things from your life is to break free from the influence of the pendulums that you have glommed on to.
-From then on, you must avoid responding to it and avoid getting pulled into its sway.
+From then on, you must avoid responding to destructive pendulums and avoid getting pulled into their sway.
 Basically, just do your best to think about something else.

 Everything you see and experience should be accepted as if it were were all paintings on display, regardless of whether or not you like them.
 Recognize that every pendulum has a right to exist, and that you have the right to leave every pendulum alone (and therefore remain free of its influence).
 Any opposition to the pendulum supplies it with energy. *To eliminate something from you life, simply ignore it.*